Link Search Menu Expand Document

 See Mode (statitics) on Wikipedia.

-If there are concurrent mode values (multiple buckets containing the same amount of values), the selected mode variant allows you to select either the mode with the smalles values, or the one with the largest out of the available conflicting modes.
+If there are concurrent mode values (multiple buckets containing the same amount of values), the selected mode variant allows you to select either the mode with the smallest values, or the one with the largest out of the available conflicting modes.

 Absolute Mode Mean = 50 // [50, 50] is the largest bucket of equal values